ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     user@machine:~$ srun test.sh

-This command might take around 1-2 minutes to complete depending on the amount of free resources available in the cluster.
+This command might take a minute or two to complete, depending on the amount of free resources available in the cluster.
-The console output should show:
+On the console, you should see this output:

 .. code-block:: text

     Testing Python!
     PyMAPDL version 0.68.1 was successfully imported!

-If you see an error in the output, visit :ref:`ref_hpc_troubleshooting`, especially :ref:`ref_python_venv_not_accesible`.
+If you see an error in the output, see :ref:`ref_hpc_troubleshooting`, especially :ref:`ref_python_venv_not_accesible`.

 Submit a PyMAPDL job
 --------------------

-To submit a PyMAPDL job, you need to create two files: a Python script with the PyMAPDL code and a bash script which activate the virtual environment and call the Python script.
+To submit a PyMAPDL job, you must create two files:

+ - Python script with the PyMAPDL code
+ - Bash script that activates the virtual environment and calls the Python script

 **Python script:** ``pymapdl_script.py``